bencyc1129/GoogleSheets-C2-agent/README.md

 GoogleSheets-C2-agent

-The C2 agent that using google sheets to control victim host.
+The C2 agent that using google sheets to control the victim host.

 # Workflow
 1. The attacker edits the sheet file **commands** in **2022CNProject@gmail.com**'s google drive, each line in first column of the sheet is a command.